Skip to content

 Time to Scale

-The time and energy needed to grow your business specializing in multifamily homes in the Greater Boston is significant, but no more so than pursuing single-family homes.
-There are many individuals who have amassed large numbers of units in an exceedingly relatively short amount of time.
-While the work of locating a property, running the numbers, completing the due diligence, and closing is substantial, so is the ability to scale the number of units within a relatively short amount of time.
+The time and energy needed to grow your business specializing in multifamily homes in Greater Boston is significant, but far less than trying to scale by pursuing single-family homes.
+There are many individuals who have amassed large numbers of units in a relatively short amount of time in multi-family housing.
+While the work of locating a property, running the numbers, completing the due diligence, and closing takes more time on multi-family acquisitions, the pros far outweigh the cons.

 Ease of Management

-It’s simply far easier to manage 2, 3 or even 10 tenants all located under one roof, rather than addressing the needs of the same number of tenants located in multiple locations.
+It’s simply far easier to manage 4, 6, or even 12 tenants all located under one roof, rather than addressing the needs of the same number of tenants located in multiple locations.
+Remember, the amount of time it takes to drive from property to property can become quite inefficient—especially in traffic-prone areas.
 In a multi-family building, the needs of the tenants will likely be relatively similar, and many (but not all) will have to do with common, inter-related property issues.

 Ease of Maintenance/Repairs